 JVET-N0175 M1/JVET-N0251/JVET- N0384 M2, increase IBC range for small CTUs (Bug fix, 13.4% gain TGM AI in non-CTC with 64x64 CTU): Decision (coding efficiency): Adopt as recommended.

 JVET-N0316: default IBC compensation using value of 1<<(bitdepth - 1) when 0 vector is detected (Design consideration).
-To be discussed further in track A.
+Was further discussed in Track A Mon. afternoon.
+The bitstream restriction of not sending a merge index or whatever points to the current block should be easy described.
+The 0,0 vector case does not seem to be the most complicated one among other possibilities where an encoder would generate a bitstream withinvalid vectors.
+Therefore, the problem should be further investigated in a CE which is planned.
+There are other solutions to the case of invalid vectors, such as clipping, etc.

-JVET-N0317: put 0 vector as default vector in merge list to make spec complete (Bug fix).
-To be discussed further in track A.
+JVET-N0317: put (0,0) vector as default vector in merge list to make spec complete (Bug fix).
+Decision (BF): Adopt JVET-N0317.
+The corresponding bitstream restriction is already in the spec.

 JVET-N0383/JVET-N0251: IBC search range constraint to avoid reading/writing memory conflict (Bug fix).
 This bug fix was previously adopted in the opening plenary.
+Decision: Adopt JVET-N0383 (which is identical with one of the aspects of JVET-N0251).

-JVET-N0413: BDPCM applied in quantized residual domain (2.1% TGM AI gain over CE8-4.4a).
-To be discussed further in track A.
+JVET-N0413: BDPCM applied in quantized residual domain (2.1% TGM AI gain over CE8-4.4a). .This is better harmonized with the conventional intra prediction than the BDPCM from CE8-3/5.
+First, the whole block residual is computed (only horizontal/vertical), and then the residuals are predicted line by line or column by column.
+At the decoder, the reconstruction of the block residual could be seen as a replacement of the transform step which is operated between entropy decoding and intra reconstruction (only additions).
+Furthermore, the block does not need to be subdivided into two parts as in the CE8-3 proposal, such that the performance is slightly better.
+In terms of additional specification text, it is simple and straightforward.
+Decision: Adopt JVET-N0413.
+It is noted that the second part of the document “Transform skip residual coding modification for BDPCM” is not adopted, and also not incuded in the WD text v3.
+The text may need some more checking e.g. for removing remainders from the previous BDPCM design such as “bdpcm_cbf_flag”.

 JVET-N0260: Disable fractional search refinement part in DMVR from tile group header (complexity reduction).
 It was commented that DMVR could just be disabled if the goal is to reduce its complexity.
-To be discussed further in track A.
+This was further discussed in Track A, but it was found to be not well motivated.
+Screen content motion is probably often full-pel, but the saving of rate by disabling fractional pel in such cases is due to the lower rate for MVs.
+DMVR does not cause any rate overhead, and the proposal also does not show any BD rate difference.

 JVET-N0247: Hash based ME improvement (0.65%/1.4% gain RA/LB for TGM).